skehargit/Spot-the-Difference/spot-the-difference/README.md

 The application will be available at `http://localhost:5173` (or another port if 5173 is already in use).

+## Admin Interface

+The application includes an admin interface for managing games:

+- Access the admin interface at: `http://localhost:5173/admin`
+- View instructions on how to add and upload new games at: `http://localhost:5173/instructions`

+The admin interface provides a user-friendly way to upload images, define difference points, and add new games to the catalog without manually editing JSON files.

 ## Adding or Editing Games